Kelsie Jean Smeby Flashes Plenty Of Skin In Tiny Black Bikini

 Kelsie styled her layered hair in big curls, and she accessorized with a pair of thick, hoop earrings.

 Kelsie was standing outside on a sidewalk for the photo shoot.
-She posed next to staircase leading up to a rock building.
+She posed next to a staircase leading up to a building.
 The images were cropped at the top of her thighs.

 In the first snap, Kelsie faced the camera while she held one side of the coverup open and away from her body.
 With one hip cocked to the side, she gazed at the lens.
 The pose highlighted her hourglass shape as well as the feminine curve of her hips.
 Her ample chest was also on display.